Skip to content

 • Men who need a deep hormone workup and specialist interpretation

-• Anyone building a documented TRT protocol their GP can execute
+• Anyone who wants a documented hormone baseline their GP can work from

 • Men whose GP won't order or interpret the full hormone panel